 You guessed it, Ellie ends up falling for Ester herself.
 From a small town and born into a traditional Chinese family, this realisation is tough for Ellie.
 It’s a very well handled storyline and features one of our favourite lesbian movie scenes.
 Overall it’s a delightful and emotional movie.

-Recently added to the LGBTQ+ library, The Prom is the recent Netflix sensation to spark controversy in the media.
+A newish addition to the LGBTQ+ library, The Prom is the recent Netflix sensation to spark controversy in the media.

 Directed by the eccentric Ryan Murphy, and featuring an all-star cast including Meryl Streep, Nicole Kidman, and James Corden, this is an all-singing all-dancing musical, with the campness metre ramped up to its highest.